METHAMPHETAMINE AND AMPHETAMINE

 Mode(s) of Use: Can be taken orally, snorted, smoked or injected

 Metabolism: Methamphetamine is metabolized to amphetamine and both are excreted in the urine.
-Amphetamine is NOT metabolized to methamphetamine.

-Detection in Time Urine: 1–5 days
+Detection Time in Urine: 1–5 days

-Detection Time in Oral Fluid: Amphetamine 1–2 days; Methamphetamine 1–3 days
+Detection Time in Oral Fluid: 1–3 days

 chemical structure of methamphetamine